Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

-that can be viewed as an analogue of the sparse expected adjacency matrix $\avg{A}$.
-It maps a function evaluated at node location $x$ to an expectation of the function evaluated at other node locations $y$, weighted by the node density at $y$ and the probability of a node at $y$ to connect to a node at $x$.
-For example, if $\forall x: f(x)=1$, then $Tf$ becomes the out-degree function from Eq. \ref{eq:general_degrees_out}.
-If one applies $T$ to the percolation probability function $\rho(x)$, then the self-consistency Eq. \ref{eq:gcc_consistency_general} can be written as $\rho(x)=1-\exp\left(-(T\rho)(x)\right)$.
+Due to sparsity assumed in Eq. \eqref{eq:sparsity_constraint_general}, $T$ is a compact operator; see Appendix \ref{sec:apdx_general_sparsity}. $T$ maps a function evaluated at node location $x$ to an expectation of the function evaluated at other node locations $y$, weighted by the node density at $y$ and the probability of a node at $y$ to connect to a node at $x$.
+For example, if $\forall x\in V: f(x)=1$, then $(Tf)(\cdot)$ is the expected out-degree function; see Eq. \eqref{eq:general_degrees_out}.
+When applied to the percolation probability function $\rho(x)$, the self-consistent Eq. \eqref{eq:gcc_consistency_general} can be written as $\rho(x)=1-\exp\left(-(T\rho)(x)\right)$.
 Therefore, many network quantities of interest can be extracted using $T$.
-For the rest of this section, we assume the kernel $\nu$ is symmetric, implying that $T$ is self-adjoint, and refer the reader to Appendix \ref{sec:asym_kernel} for a discussion on asymmetric kernels.
-This allows us to apply the spectral theorem for compact self-adjoint operators \cite{riesz1955hilbert}.
-Let $T$ have rank $N$, then there exists an orthonormal system of eigenfunctions of $T$ defined as $\{\varphi_i\}_{i=1}^N$, corresponding to ordered non-zero eigenvalues $\{\tau_i\}_{i=1}^N$, such that $\{|\tau_i|\}_{i=1}^N$ is monotonically non-increasing with index $i$.
-Due to compactness of $T$, either $N$ is finite, or $\lim_{i\to\infty}\tau_i=0$.
-The following eigenfunction expansions hold:
+For the rest of this section, we assume that the connectivity kernel $\nu$ is symmetric, implying that $T$ is self-adjoint, and refer the reader to Appendix \ref{sec:apdx_asymmetric} for a discussion on asymmetric connectivity kernels.
+This allows us to apply the spectral theorem for compact self-adjoint operators \cite{riesz1955hilbert}: Let $T$ have rank $N$, then there exists an orthonormal system of eigenfunctions $\{\varphi_i\}_{i=1}^N$ of $T$, corresponding to ordered non-zero eigenvalues $\{\tau_i\}_{i=1}^N$, such that $\{|\tau_i|\}_{i=1}^N$ is monotonically non-increasing with index $i$ and---due to compactness of $T$---either $N$ is finite, or $\lim_{i\to\infty}\tau_i=0$.
+Also, the following eigenfunction expansions hold:

-\paragraph*{Eigenvalues and homophily.}Given Eq. \ref{eq:kernel_rep}, we note that if an eigenvalue $\tau_i$ is positive (negative), then it raises the connection probability for node locations having the same (opposite) sign of the eigenfunction $\varphi_i$.
-Since nodes with the same (opposite) sign of an eigenfunction can be seen as being similar (dissimilar) along that ``dimension'', positive eigenvalues indicate \emph{homophily}: the phenomenon of similar nodes being more likely to connect to one another, that is widely observed in social networks \cite{mcpherson1987homophily, mcpherson2001birds}.
-Whereas negative eigenvalues indicate \emph{heterophily}: dissimilar nodes being more likely to connect to one another, such as in multipartite graphs.
+\paragraph*{Eigenvalues and homophily}Given Eq. \eqref{eq:kernel_rep}, we note that if an eigenvalue $\tau_i$ is positive (negative), then it raises the connection probability for node locations having the same (opposite) sign of the eigenfunction $\varphi_i(\cdot)$.
+Since nodes with the same (opposite) sign of an eigenfunction can be seen as being similar (dissimilar) along that ``dimension'', positive eigenvalues indicate \emph{homophily}---the phenomenon of similar nodes being more likely to connect to one another, that is widely observed in social networks \cite{mcpherson1987homophily, mcpherson2001birds}---whereas negative eigenvalues indicate \emph{heterophily}---dissimilar nodes being more likely to connect to one another, such as in multipartite graphs.